 When you apply the bleach, this needs to be to the roots of your hair only.
-Some amount of overlap can occur, but the closer you can get to a perfect application, the better the final result and the better the condition of your hair will continue to remain in good condition after many root applications if you intend to keep your blonde hair color for a long time.
+Some amount of overlap can occur, but the closer you can get to a perfect application, the better the final result and your hair will continue to remain in good condition after many root applications.
+This is important if you intend to keep your blonde hair color for a long time.

 To make this easy, apply by brush only, using a slightly thicker formulation of bleach.
 This is formulated by using slightly more powder to developer.
 A thicker product is less likely to swell or seep into other areas during application and can help to ensure a cleaner result.

 Once you have finished the application, allow your roots to lighten up to slightly lighter than the rest of your hair.
 Rinse the bleach out, shampoo thoroughly to remove all remaining traces, and then move onto the toning stage, which will take your yellow roots from yellow to a beautiful blonde.

 - How to Bleach Hair